Cold Sore Treatments Using Stuff You Have at Home

 Easy Home Remedies

 Today's a great day for a cold sore—not!
-If you're feeling that burning or tingling sensation on your lip and can't get to the doctor or the store right away, read on for some treatments to help prevent cold sores from developing using things you probably already have in your home.
-If your cold sore has already blistered, then skip down to the bottom part of this article for ways to care for cold sores using items you likely already own.
+If you're feeling that burning or tingling sensation on your lip and can't get to the doctor or the store right away, here are some treatments to help prevent cold sores from developing using things you probably already have at home.
+If your cold sore has already blistered, then skip down to the bottom part of this article for ways to care for the sores, again using items you probably already have around the house.

 Treat this article as you would advice from a friend.
 Try one or several of the tips below.
 Do what feels right for you.
-These tips are things that have worked for and are recommended by ordinary people.
+These tips are things that have worked for me and/or have been recommended to me by friends.

 Cold sores generally clear up on their own within 5-14 days.
 However, the Mayo Clinic recommends you seek medical advice if:

 - Your immune system is compromised by a pre-existing health condition.

 - Your cold sores do not clear up within two weeks.

 - You are a frequent cold sore sufferer.

 - Your eyes become irritated with your cold sore outbreak.